Moyse's Hall

 Moyse's Hall is a building in the Suffolk town of Bury St Edmunds.
 It is a Grade I listed building and is thought to have been originally built circa 1180.
-Now a museum, it has been used for many purposes, including as the town's jail, police station, hostel, parcels office and as a workhouse.
+It is probable but not certain that it was a Jewish merchant's house.
+In 1895, before it became a museum, part was in use by the Great Eastern Railway as a Parcel Receiving and Enquiry Office, with another section being incorporated into the Castle Hotel.
+It has also been used as the town's jail, police station, and as a workhouse.